Details of Michael Grieve and Isabela Scott and their children Walter, Maggie, Thomas, Adam< William, Mary, Janet, Herbert, Isabella, Agnes and John.

 Agnes was recorded with her parents for the 1911 census identified as aged 19 and working as a dressmaker.
 I believe Agnes married John Benjamin Evans with the banns called on 18 July 1920 and with the marriage itself happening on 14 August 1920, Hinckley, Leicestershire.
 For the 1939 England and Wales register the couple were recorded at 98 New Zealand Road, Cardiff, Wales.
 John was listed as born on 14 November 1889, a "Colliery Haulier below Ground (Incapcitated)", and Agnes was listed as born on 2 April 1882 , with "UPD" (upaid Domestic Durties).
 There were no children in the household and as there were no children recorded in the BMD index 1920-1939 with the mother's maiden name Grieve, it would seem the Agnes and John had no offspring.
 However also recorded in the household were Agnes's sister, Mary Helm Grieve listed as born 24 January 1875 and of "Private Means", and what is assumed to possibly be the brother of John B. Evans, Fred Evans listed as born 14 February 1898, a General Clerk.
 As Evans is somewhat common in Wales finding an obvious record of death of either Agnes or John is impractical.

 John Grieve whose birth was recorded in the July-September quarter of 1886 in the registration districy of Leicester, Leicestershire.

-It is assumed that this John Grieve was a son of Michael and Isabella and that it was his death that was recorded in the July-September quarter of the same year in the registration district of Leicester, Leicestershire.
+Confirmed as a son of Michael and Isabella due to his mother's maiden name being recorded as Scott in the GRO Index.
+Not with the family for the 1891 census and it is assumed that it was his death that was recorded, aged 0, in the July-September quarter 1886 in the registration district of Leicester, Leicestershire.